annarider/odin-chess-ruby/README.md

 beginning Positions.
 No Piece has yet made any Moves.

 ## Player makes a move
-When a player wants to make a move, Interface accepts the player's move request.
-Game asks
+When a player wants to make a move, Interface asks & accepts the player's move request.
+Game tells
-Board to check if the move is valid.
+Board to make the move.
+Board tells MoveValidator to check if the move is valid.
 If valid,
-Game asks State to update the game state.
+Board asks State to update the game state.
+The
 State make sure the Piece is now moved to the new Position.
 State saves the game state.
 Game asks Interface to display the updated Game.